 1) The number of electrons that gets delocalized from the metal

 Metallic bonds are very strong and require a large amount of energy to break, and hence they have a high melting point and a high boiling point.
 A strong metallic bond implies a larger number of delocalized electrons, which causes the effective charge on the cation to increase, which makes the size of the cation smaller.

-Solubility and compound formation of metals
+Solubility and Compound Formation of Metals

 Unless they undergo a reaction with them, metals are not soluble in water or any organic solvents.
 The reaction which makes metal soluble is typically an oxidation reaction that robs the metal atoms of their itinerant electrons, thus destroying the metallic bonding.
-However, metals are easily soluble in each other and they maintain their metallic characteristics of their bonding.
+However, metals are easily soluble in each other and they maintain the metallic characteristics of their bonding.
 For example, gold can easily be dissolved in mercury even in room temperature.
 Sometimes they retain their original properties, but sometimes the fusion of two metals form a metallic compound with an entirely different structure.
 We call these as alloys.
 The domain of study concerning the fusion of metals into alloys is called metallurgy.

 The sea of charge carriers that is electrons have a profound effect on the optical properties of metals.
-We can understand about this only if we consider the electrons as a collective rather than individual electrons.
+We can understand this only if we consider the electrons as a collective rather than individual electrons.

-We all known that light is a combination of an electrical and magnetic field.
-The electric field of light is usually able excite an elastic response from the electrons that exist in the metallic crystal.
+We all know that light is a combination of an electrical and magnetic field.
+The electric field of light is usually able to excite an elastic response from the electrons that exist in the metallic crystal.
 Thus, the photons are unable to penetrate deep into the metal and are usually reflected, while some may be absorbed.
 All photons of the visible spectrum exhibit this characteristic.